ynyBonfennil/aws-iot-robot-connectivity-samples-rclcpp/README.md

 ## Sample application walkthrough

-Learn how to send telemetry from a ROS2-based robot to AWS IoT Core over MQTT and via IoT Shadow.
+Learn how to send telemetry from a ROS2-based robot to AWS IoT Core over MQTT and via IoT Shadow by following these steps.

+1. Install and setup AWS CLI v2 on your development machine
+2. Build ROS2 packages
+3. Define IoT Thing of your device on AWS and create X.509 certificate for it
+4. Define policy of the IoT Thing
+5. Run the program with certificate and check if it can connect to AWS IoT Core

 This code was tested on an [Ubuntu 22.04](https://www.releases.ubuntu.com/22.04/) system on [ROS2 Humble](https://docs.ros.org/en/humble/index.html).

-### IoT Setup
+### 1. Install and setup AWS CLI v2 on your development machine

 You need to setup certificates on your device to connect to AWS IoT Core, which is setup via [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI) with appropriate privileges and assumes you have AWS Console access.